artoo-ai/ros-pwm-pca9685/README.md

 # ROS2 driver for NXP Semiconductor PCA9685 I2C PWM chip
-This is a ROS2 port of https://github.com/dheera/ros-pwm-pca9685
+This is a ROS2 port of https://github.com/dheera/ros-pwm-pca9685 and https://github.com/BrettRD/ros-pwm-pca9685:ros2

+The default setup is for a PCA9865 which is connected to a Nvidia Jetson Xavier AGX.
+So the device is /dev/i2c-8 and the frequency is 50Hz.

 This is a ROS node for the PCA9685.
 The chip is notably used in the following products: